Apparently changing patterns of inheritance in Alport's hereditary nephritis: Genetic heterogeneity versus altered diagnostic criteria

 Abstract

-With the use of more stringent diagnostic criteria, it has recently been shown that some large pedigrees of Alport's and non-Alport's hereditary nephritis fit sex-linked dominant inheritance (O'Neill et al. 1978).
-We have used similar diagnostic criteria and have studied a number of Michigan pedigrees in order to see if this hypothesis would be confirmed.
-We found one small pedigree which definitely shows male-to-male transmission, while one large pedigree is tentatively compatible with sex-linked dominant inheritance.
+With the use of more stringent diagnostic criteria, it was recently shown that some large pedigrees of Alport''s and non-Alport''s hereditary nephritis fit sex-linked dominant inheritance (O''Neill et al., 1978).
+Similar diagnostic criteria were used and a number of Michigan [USA] pedigrees were studied to test the sex-linked dominant hypothesis.
+A small pedigree which definitely shows male-to-male transmission and a large pedigree tentatively compatible with sex-linked dominant inheritance were found among the pedigrees studied.
 Many of the other pedigrees suggested male-to-male transmission.
-This Michigan experience is compared to other published reports and found to be consistent, although a trend of fewer reports of male-to-male transmission is seen.
-We conclude that genetic heterogeneity of Alport's hereditary nephritis is likely.
+This Michigan experience is consistent with other published reports, although a trend of fewer reports of male-to-male transmission is seen.
+Genetic heterogeneity of Alport''s hereditary nephritis seems likely.